adnammit/notes/dotnet.md

 	- `appsettings.json`: connection and app-specific settings, globally scoped variables. env-specific settings files can be created, such as `appsettings.Development.json`
 	- `MyProject.csproj`: an XML file

+## .NET CORE => .NET6+ AND NEW STUFF
+* C# 10+ allows for the omission of the program class and the `Main` method -- whether you use them or not is up to you if your app doesn't take command line args

 ## MVC
 * **model**: the data model that is ultimately displayed in the view. model is responsible for communicating with the db
 * **controller**: a layer between the view and the model; keeps secret stuff in the model hidden